8. Arithmetic and Logic.

 d0 and d1 and one control input

 The above truth table reduces to a simple logic circuit

 |f = (d0 c) + (d1 c)|

-The schematic symbol shown at the right is sometimes used for other functions that combine multiple inputs into one output, but if there is no label indicating another function, you can assume that it is a multiplexer.
+The "funnel" shape used as a schematic symbol for multiplexors is sometimes used for other functions such as adders that combine multiple inputs into one output, but if there is no label indicating another function and if the inputs are labeled with plausible values of the control input, you can assume that such a symbol is a multiplexer.
 Here is the gate-level design for a 4-input multiplexer: